linvinus/chibios_with_elua/readme.md

 upload to STM32F4_DISCOVERY

-by default elua avaylable on USB serial (ttyACM0 in linux).
+by default elua available on USB serial (ttyACM0 in linux).

 you may switch to serial driver in halconf.h